Sorceress (1982 film): Development

-Hill says Corman approached him to do a sword and sorcery film inspired by the success of Conan the Barbarian.
+Jack Hill says Corman approached him to do a sword and sorcery film inspired by the success of Conan the Barbarian.
 Hill:

 At that time, Roger had a special effects studio [at the New World Studios in Venice, California] that was doing really good work.
 They had done some of the special effects work on [John Carpenter's] Escape from New York [1981] and some other big pictures, and Corman owned the special effects unit himself, so he could do it for a low budget.
 So to me, it was an opportunity to make something that would look like a big movie, which I had never had an opportunity to do before.
 I thought this might get me back in business doing mainstream pictures.

 "I should have known better," joked Hill later.

-Jack Hill said he was inspired to do a film about twin girls inspired by The Corsican Brothers.
+He said he was inspired to do a film about twin girls inspired by The Corsican Brothers.

 Hill says he wrote the script "entirely" but Jim Wynorski is the only one credited.
 Hill says "the dialogue was unfortunately all dubbed in by amateurs and office employees, of which I was not involved in."